Greece Moments Greece Moments

 Karlovasi enchants at second sight

-Nevertheless, it is worth taking a detour for a coffee or an afternoon walk to immerse yourself in Greek everyday life.
-Leaving behind the disused tanneries and tobacco factories of the unadorned Ormos district, you will enter the district behind the magnificent church of Agios Nikolaos in Neo Karlovasi.
-Here in the city center beats the heart of the coastal town today.
+Nevertheless, it’s worth making a detour here for a coffee or an afternoon stroll to immerse yourself in everyday Greek life.
+Leaving behind the disused tanneries and tobacco factories of the unadorned Ormos district, you’ll enter the district behind the magnificent church of Agios Nikolaos in Neo Karlovasi.
+This is where the heart of the coastal town beats today.

 platia valaskatzi neo karlovasi samos